pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### [Query Monitor](https://wordpress.org/plugins/query-monitor/)
-**Issue**: Creates a symlink with an absolute path which will only work on the exact appserver where the plugin was installed.
-The plugin is not fully designed for cloud or multi server environment.
+**Issue**: Creates a symlink with an absolute path, which will only work on the appserver where the plugin was installed.
+The plugin is not fully designed for cloud or multi server environments.

 **Alternatives**:
 Pantheon has tools in place to monitor database queries: